-- 2.2.1 A client of Ashmore is disadvantaged or makes a loss when Ashmore or an employee of Ashmore is advantaged or makes a gain; - 2.2.2 A client of Ashmore makes a gain or avoids a loss when another client of Ashmore thereby makes a loss or is disadvantaged; - 2.2.3 Ashmore or an employee of Ashmore has an interest in the outcome of a service provided to a client or of a transaction carried out on behalf of a client which is different from the client's interest in that outcome: - 2.2.4 Ashmore or an employee of Ashmore has a financial or other incentive or inducement to favour the interests of one client over another client; or - 2.2.5 Ashmore or an employee of Ashmore receives or will receive from a third party other than the client an inducement in relation to a service provided to clients, in the form of monies, goods or services, other than the standard commission or fee for that service.
+1. A client of Ashmore is disadvantaged or makes a loss when Ashmore or an employee of Ashmore is advantaged or makes a gain;

+- 2. A client of Ashmore makes a gain or avoids a loss when another client of Ashmore thereby makes a loss or is disadvantaged; - 3.
+Exercising voting rights where the investee company is a client of Ashmore; - 4.
+Ashmore or an employee of Ashmore has an interest in the outcome of a service provided to a client or of a transaction carried out on behalf of a client which is different from the client's interest in that outcome; - 5.
+Ashmore or an employee of Ashmore has a financial or other incentive or inducement to favour the interests of one client over another client; - 6.
+Ashmore or an employee of Ashmore carries on the same business as the client; or - 7.
+Ashmore or an employee of Ashmore receives or will receive from a third party other than the client an inducement in relation to a service provided to clients, in the form of monies, goods or services, other than the standard commission or fee for that service.

-Ashmore's Senior Management is responsible for determining what amounts to a 'material risk of damage'.
+Ashmore's senior management is responsible for determining what amounts to a 'material risk of damage'.
 Furthermore, Ashmore's policies and internal procedures are designed to assist in identifying and mitigating possible conflicts of interest.

-3. Management of conflicts
+5. Management of Conflicts